SUMmaro400ex/portfolio/README.md

 Jon Rose Portfolio
 ===

-This is my coding portfolio.
+This is my web dev portfolio.